Open Search

 Overview

-Interns work in both of the inpatient and outpatient settings and provide group therapy, psychoeducation groups, short-term individual therapy, crisis intervention, self-harm intervention plans, harm-to-others intervention plans, domestic violence assessment and safety planning, behavior planning, and psychological assessments.
-The interns participate in daily multidisciplinary treatment team meetings both inpatient and outpatient.
-They are often called upon to provide trainings for staff members and for external entities as part of community outreach.
-Treatment includes a trauma informed care focus and group and individual therapy often use DBT skills, CBT, and Seeking Safety protocols.
+Interns work in both inpatient and outpatient settings and provide group therapy, short-term individual therapy, family therapy, crisis intervention, self-harm intervention plans, harm-to-others intervention plans, domestic violence assessments and safety planning, behavior planning, addictive disorders assessments, and full-battery psychological assessments.
+The interns participate in daily multidisciplinary treatment team meetings.
+They are occasionally called upon to provide training for staff members and for external entities as part of community outreach.
+Treatment focuses on a trauma-informed care model, inclusive of group and individual therapy via evidence-based interventions (e.g., CBT, DBT skills, ACT, Motivational Interviewing, Mindfulness Based Stress Reduction, Brief Psychodynamic Therapy, Seeking Safety).

 Special Requirements of Applicants: